Jimmizi/KingsRun/readme_rules.txt

 Following a skull will remove that die from play.

 The current scores of the dice present on the table are shown at the top of the screen.
+Player on the left.
+The Dealer on the right.

 Rerolling dice, having them knocked over, or having them removed from play will bring change to your score.